Internet speed test

 Download and run the Ookla Speedtest app on your fastest/newest computer

-- Follow either App store instructions for downloading the app.
+- Follow the App Store instructions to download the app:

-- Once the desktop app is installed, open/launch the app, and press the "GO" button to begin the test.
+- Once the desktop app is installed, open/launch the app, then select the GO button to begin the test

 What are normal speeds for the Gigabit Internet plan?